Who We Are

 - “personal data”

 - means any information that relates to an identifiable person who can be directly or indirectly identified from that information.
-In this case, it relates to personal data you give to Us via Our Websites or App.
+In this case, it relates to personal data you give to Us via our Support Centre, our local Centres, Our Websites or App.

 2 Your Rights

 2.1.1 The right to be informed about Our collection and use of your personal data; 2.1.2 The right of access to the personal data which We hold about you; 2.1.3 The right to request that We correct any personal data if it is found to be inaccurate, incomplete, or out of date; 2.1.4 The right to request your personal data is erased where it is no longer necessary for Us to retain such data; 2.1.5 The right to change or withdraw your consent at any time; 2.1.6 The right to request that We provide you with your personal data and where possible, to transmit that data directly to another data controller (known as the right to data portability); 2.1.7 The right, where there is a dispute in relation to the accuracy or processing of your personal data, to request a restriction is placed on further processing; 2.1.8 The right to object to Us using your personal data for particular purposes; 2.1.9 Rights with respect to automated decision making and profiling; and 2.1.10 The right to lodge a complaint with the Information Commissioners Office.
 (See Section 15 below for details).

 If you have any queries or you wish to complain about how We use your personal data, please contact us in the first instance using the details in Section 14 below.

 We collect the personal data defined by this policy when you access Our Websites or App, or when you communicate with Our Support Centre or Local Centres.
 This includes when you donate money, order materials, request information, sign up for an event, provide comments, volunteer or apply for a job with Us, use social media or otherwise provide Us with your personal data, including by post or telephone.